jcolombo/inkscape-component-generator/README.md

 Installed For User : /home/<Username>/.config/inkscape/extensions
 ```

+- In order to do JPG output, you will need the "Convert" application from the ImageMagick suite
+- There is better user interaction if you have "Zenity" installed, but it is not required to run the extension

 # Usage

 There is an example CSV file included in this repository that will be referenced here